radulle/ngx-deploy-npm/README.md

 ## 🧐 Essential considerations <a name="essential-considerations"></a>

-### README, LICENCE, and CHANGELOG <!-- omit in toc -->
+### README and LICENCE files <!-- omit in toc -->

-Those files must be in the root of the library.
-They are being copied by the builder at the moment of deployment.
+Those files must be at the root of the library.
+The executor is copying them at the moment of building.

-If you have those files outside the project's root, you can create a symbolic link to solve that problem.
+If you have those files outside the project's root, use the option `assets` on the executor that compiles your application.

-> See [symbolic links on git](https://www.mokacoding.com/blog/symliks-in-git/) to know how to create them properly.

 ### Version bumping <!-- omit in toc -->